432: Gene Simmons—The Sun Never Sets on Planet Cool

 So

-fame is fleeting and never put all your eggs in one basket.
+fame is fleeting.
+And never put all your eggs in one basket.

 If you go to Las Vegas and you play,

-what is it when you put the I never I never gamble.
+what is it where you put the,

-than lose anything.
+than lose anything

+Oh, yeah.
 It's in Reagan.

 You're singing